Marthe Robin: Last days, death and funeral

 In early February 1981, Robin had a coughing attack that became more and more acute.
 On Thursday 5 February, she had a high fever.
 That evening, like every Thursday, she prayed to be united to Christ in his Passion.
 Members of the Foyer de Charité said the Rosary around her bed, then left her alone.
-The following day, at about 5 a.m., when Pere Finet went into her room, he found Robin unconscious on the floor, near her bed.
+The following day, at about 5 a.m., when Père Finet went into her room, he found Robin unconscious on the floor, near her bed.
 She had died, probably of exhaustion, in the early hours of Friday 6 February.
 Père Colon, a medical doctor, and Dr Andolfatto, the doctor of Châteauneuf, confirmed her death.
 No autopsy was carried out.
 Her funeral took place on 12 February, in the sanctuary at Châteauneuf-de-Galaure, in the presence of four bishops and over 200 priests.
 Her tomb is in the cemetery of St Bonnet.